-"Resident camp" means a facility which is being primarily utilized for the purpose of camping, that requires overnight residence, indoor or outdoor activities, and exists on any tract of land together with any buildings or other structures pertinent to its use.
-A resident camp does not include universities, colleges, or other educational facilities.
-It also does not include any use of a tract of land, or property determined by the local board of health as not being within the intent of 3701-25 OAC.
+"Resident camp" means a tract of land and any tents, vehicles, buildings or other structures that may be pertinent to its use, any part of which may be occupied by any person for the purpose of supervised outdoor or indoor activities and on which provisions are made for overnight occupancy.
+A resident camp does not include any university, college, or other registered educational facility.
+It also does not include any use of a tract of land, or property determined by the local board of health as not being within the intent of OAC 3701-25.

 If you own or operate a resident camp, or have plans to so, contact the local health department to obtain permission to operate.